CamilleScholtz/prt/README.md

 * update outdated packages
 * uninstall installed packages

-like `prt-get(8)`, prt is basically a wrapper around `pkgmk(8)`/`pkgadd(8)` and provides some nice functionality such as listing and installing dependencies, getting the location of a port, aliasing ports (for example `core/openssl` to `6c37-dropin/libressl`), and ordering ports with the same name depending on how "important" the repo is the port resides in.
+Unlike `prt-get(8)`, prt reimplements `pkgmk(8)`/`pkgadd(8)` fully in Go.
+This is mostly for more control (and for fun).
+Like `prt-get` it does provide some nice exyta functionality such as listing and installing dependencies, getting the location of a port, aliasing ports (for example `core/openssl` to `6c37-dropin/libressl`), and ordering ports with the same name depending on how "important" the repo is the port resides in.

-There are a few differences though, for example, unlike `prt-get(8)` you need to  be in the port's directory for most commands to work, like how `pkgmk(8)` works.
+There are a few differences, for example, unlike `prt-get(8)` you need to  be in the port's directory for most commands to work, like how `pkgmk(8)` works.
 This has a few advantages, for example you can quickly download a port anywhere on the filesystem, and install it and its dependencies using `prt install`.
 Because `prt-get depinst` needs a port name, you can *only* install ports that are located in a predefined `prtdir`.

 Another difference with `prt-get(8)` is that prt does not use a cache file, while still being nearly as fast or faster in some cases.